These are poems I wrote in a different phase of my life—when my understanding of people, pain, and the world was still forming.

 But it is not the who that lost its path,

-It is the what that chose a different road
+It is the what that changed along the way

 But amidst all this—